osa-ora/ocp-demo-catalog/README.md

 ---

+## 🔁 More Details of how to build the Operator

+Check: basic-operator/readme.md

 ## 🔁 Additional Demos

 There is another demo in the folder `operator-with-dependencies` that demonstrates how to add prerequisite operators as dependencies.